OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/add-matlab/edit-script-sh.rst.txt

 .. warning::

-  Fluxbox has been replaced by XFCE as OSC's prefered window manager / desktop environment.
+  Fluxbox has been replaced by XFCE as OSC's preferred window manager / desktop environment.

 The code for starting Fluxbox in the background looks like this (see highlighted lines 1-36):